workos/authkit-react/README.md

 ## Setup

-Add your site's URL to the list of allowed origins in the WorkOS dashboard by clicking on the "Configure sessions" button of the "Authentication" page.
+Add your site's URL to the list of allowed origins in the WorkOS dashboard by clicking on the "Configure CORS" button of the "Authentication" page.

 ## Usage